MEDICAL TERMINATION OF PREGNANCY ACT AND RULES: A TEACHER’S COMPREHENSIVE GUIDE TO MTP ACT, 1971 AND AMENDMENT 2021

 Up to 12 Weeks

-One RMP can terminate pregnancy if continuance of pregnancy will risk woman’s life or her mental/physical health, or child will be handicapped due to physical/mental abnormality.
+One Registered Medical Practitioner (RMP) can terminate pregnancy if continuance of pregnancy will risk woman’s life or her mental/physical health, or child will be handicapped due to physical/mental abnormality.
 Pregnancy caused by rape or failure of family planning devices may pose serious mental health injury.

 12 to 20 Weeks